genericqueso/gd-io/README.md

 NOTE: These are for the colors set at the start of the level, NOT for color triggers set during the course of the level (which are nominally objects).

-- `ID` (int): The color channel number of the object.
+- `ID: int` - The color channel number of the object.
 Special color channels are generally at 1000 and above.
-- `red` (int): The red value for the color channel.
+- `red: int` - The red value for the color channel.
-- `green` (int): The green value for the color channel.
+- `green: int` - The green value for the color channel.
-- `blue` (int): The blue value for the color channel.
+- `blue: int` - The blue value for the color channel.

-To reiterate from `gdObject`, all other attributes outside of these 4 are optional for any color channel; the game will automatically populate the channel with default values for necessary attributes if that data is not provided by the user.
+All other attributes outside of these 4 are optional for any color channel; the game will automatically populate the channel with default values for necessary attributes if that data is not provided by the user.

 ### Useful class methods